esqu1/SpringAPCSProj/README.md

 6/1/15<br />
 Brandon started writing a Cylinder class for a new kind of brick, while Dennis started writing a Sphere class.<br />
 Dennis then created an M.java class that would house all static math-related methods.<br />
-Dennis then made some changes to accomodate a menu.<br />
+Dennis then made some changes in order to accomodate a menu.<br />

 6/2/15<br />
-Dennis made a simple draw() method for cylinders that only allowed for solid colors (rather than textures).
+Dennis made a draw() method for cylinders that only allowed for solid colors (rather than textures).

 6/3/15<br />
 Brandon wrote code for a menu screen with a colliding sphere background.<br />